 More than anything Katie credits her EIU professors with giving her the skills and knowledge she needed to study abroad.
 In particular, Dr. Kristin Routt, one of Katie’s Spanish professors, was exceptionally helpful in preparing her for the her time abroad.

 “The professors all have this thirst to get to know other cultures and their languages.
-The Department of Foreign Languages gives you opportunities to learn more and do more,” opportunities that are only available through language study.
+The Department of World Languages gives you opportunities to learn more and do more,” opportunities that are only available through language study.

 Katie’s career plan is to become certified as a bilingual special education teacher.
 She intends to work with students with disabilities in a bilingual classroom setting.